decentraland/bronzeage-node/README.md

 ```

 # How can I edit the land I own?
-Once you mined some land, you can use Unity to edit it's content.
+Once you mine some land, you can use Unity to edit its content.
 Check out [this repo](https://github.com/decentraland/bronzeage-editor) for more information.

 # Development